 5 The Wrongs and Limitation of Actions Acts (Insurance Reform) Act 2003 (Vic) (“WLAAIRA”) commenced on 1 January 2004.
 The relevant provisions in certain cases require VCAT to apportion liability where there is more than one wrongdoer, and create threshold levels for a personal injury to be considered a “significant injury” and therefore compensable (see Negligence and injury, for more information about these changes).

 6 From 1 June 2004, conditions and warranties previously found in the Goods Act 1958 (Vic) were transferred to the FTA to strengthen its role as the major consumer protection legislation in Victoria.
 Except in the case of supply of “recreational services”, implied warranties and conditions cannot be cancelled by the trader.
 “Recreational services” covers a broad range of physical, sporting and adventure tourism activities.
-These implied warranties continue to apply in transactions which occurred before 31 December 2010: from 1 January 2011 the ACL applies.
+These implied warranties continue to apply in transactions that occurred before 31 December 2010: from 1 January 2011 the ACL applies.
 The Goods Act itself was not repealed, and continues to be important in relation to traditional areas such as the rules about who bears the risk when goods are transported between seller and buyer.

 7 Disputes between residents and managers of retirement villages that were previously required (prior to 5 April 2005) to be resolved by arbitration, now may be determined by VCAT (s 40 Retirement Villages Act 1986 (Vic)).

 8 On 31 December 2007, the Owners Corporations Act 2006 (Vic) came into force.
-This Act renames “bodies corporate” created under the Subdivision Act 1988 (Vic) as “owners corporations” and provides that disputes may be brought before VCAT in the Owners Corporations List.
+This Act renamed “bodies corporate” created under the Subdivision Act 1988 (Vic) as “owners corporations” and provides that disputes may be brought before VCAT in the Owners Corporations List.
 Consumer Affairs Victoria has published the Guide to Owners Corporations, which is available for download from its website.
 Also see Owners corporations.

 9 By an amendment to the FTA that came into force on 1 July 2010, made by the Fair Trading Amendment (Unfair Contract Terms) Act 2010 (Vic) (“FTAUCTA”), new laws about unfair terms in standard form consumer contracts were enacted, applying to standard form consumer contracts entered into, varied or renewed on or after 1 July 2010.
 The FTAUCTA was intended to be transitional and when the ACL became the law of Victoria on 1 January 2011, the ACL contained those laws.